92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 Chest pain may be described as pressure, heaviness, squeezing, burning, or choking.
 The pattern and location of the discomfort are important.

-Stop the bleeding as soon as possible by applying direct pressure to the point of bleeding.
+Stop the bleeding as soon as possible by applying direct pressure to the place that is bleeding.
 Use a cloth if available.
 Arterial bleeding pumps out.
 If arterial bleeding cannot be stopped, rapid blood loss is deadly.
-A tourniquet may be needed as a last-ditch effort.
+A tourniquet above an arm or leg bleeding may be needed as a last-ditch effort.

 People who lose consciousness may spontaneously become awake.
 Check Airway, breathing, and circulation.
-Take no further action until EMS responds unless the person is in immediate danger.
-Loss of consciousness may indicate a cardiac or neurological problem.
-Many people are hesitant to report that they have experienced sudden dizziness, vertigo, or brief loss of consciousness.
+Take no more action until EMS responds unless the person is in immediate danger.
+Loss of consciousness may indicate a heart or nervous system problem.
+Many people do not report that they have sudden dizziness or brief loss of consciousness.

-A generalized seizure is easily recognizable where the person has involuntary movement and loses muscle control.
+A generalized seizure is easy to see when the person has involuntary movement and loses muscle control.
 Other seizure activities can appear as confusion, lack of normal conversation, or undirected or involuntary movement.
 Undirected or involuntary movements may be fumbling with hands or clothes, twitching face, or a vacant stare.

 If possible, assist the patient to the floor, but do not hurt yourself.
 Do not restrain the person.
-Move obstacles away from the person, so they do not hurt themselves.
+Move things away from the person so they do not hurt themselves.
 Seizures usually end after a minute or two, followed by confusion and a slow return to awareness (Erich, 2020).
 People with recurrent seizures will know if they need EMS.

 EMS response is needed if (Erich, 2020):